Jezzffihuter2022/wangchuyao.github.io/_pages/teaching.md

 author_profile: true
 ---

-I approach teaching as a process of equipping students with conceptual clarity, analytical precision, and the capacity to critically engage with diverse perspectives.
+I approach teaching as a process of equipping students with conceptual clarity, analytical precision, and critical openness.

 Specifically, I integrate interactive methods such as flipped classrooms, real-world case studies, and generative AI tools to foster applied learning.
 I design course content that accommodates students’ diverse academic and cultural backgrounds, drawing on my interdisciplinary training.
-For social science students, I emphasize conceptually grounded approaches to advanced research methods, helping them connect theoretical debates with empirical inquiry.
+I also emphasize conceptually grounded approaches to advanced research methods, helping them connect theoretical debates with empirical inquiry.

 I have taught **3 postgraduate and undergraduate courses across 7 terms** in social sciences and quantitative methods, receiving formal pedagogical training and acheived excellent teaching evaluation scores: **5.00, 4.91, and 5.00 (out of 5)**.